Gamerdudee/holmes-enforcement-model/README.md

 Any public party who interacts with this repo, downloads content, or reviews its logic without declaratory rebuttal is subject to Clause CU‑2.3 and XXII.
 Silence = procedural default.

 ---

+like:

+🛡️ NOTICE:
+This repository is a live public mirror of the Holmes Enforcement Model (HEM).
+Enforcement begins upon file upload.
+This repo does not “host” HEM — it records it.

+---